InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/extensions-for-sustainable-growth.md

 ## Patlet

-An InnerSource project is receiving too many contributions, making maintenance difficult and resulting in a large code review backlog or premature rejection of new feature contributions.
+An InnerSource project is receiving too many contributions, making maintenance difficult.
 By offering an extension mechanism outside of the core project, the maintainers enable scaling of project capabilities with minimal cost and maintenance overhead.

 ## Problem

 As the number of contributions to a mature InnerSource repository rapidly increases, it adds more burden on code reviews and maintenance.
+This results in a large code review backlog or premature rejection of new feature contributions.
 How do we allow for faster release of new features, encouraging innovation and experimentation; while also keeping the repository well maintained?

 ## Story